pearsonkyle/Signal-Alignment/README.md

 # Signal-Alignment
-Algorithms to align 1D signals by deriving the offset using different cross-correlation methods.
+Algorithms to align 1D signals by deriving the offset using different cross correlation methods.

 ## Alignment via chi-squared minimization